 The world of independent film is full of unique stories both on-screen and off.
 Such is the case with writer/director Hue Rhodes.
 Not satisfied with his day job after the tech boom of the late ’90s, he took matters into his own hands and began to chase a dream.
 A fan of movies since his childhood, Rhodes decided to immerse himself in the world of filmmaking and fearlessly blaze new trails.
 Now in 2009, Rhodes’ directorial debut has been making the rounds on the film festival circuit and is set for a national release in early 2010.
 ‘Saint John of Las Vegas’ features a top-notch ensemble cast that includes Steve Buscemi, Sarah Silverman, Romany Malco, Peter Dinklage, Tim Blake Nelson, John Cho, Danny Trejo and Emmanuelle Chirqui.

 In the film, Buscemi stars as a compulsive gambler who runs away from Las Vegas and toward a normal job and life.
 Taking a position in an auto insurance company in Albuquerque, he tries to get ahead in the straight world, amid the ever-present temptations of scratch-off lotto tickets.
-When his boss, Mr. Townsend (Peter Dinklage), asks John to accompany his top fraud debunker, Virgil (Romany Malco) on an investigation of a dubious car “accident” near Vegas, John sees an opportunity to get a promotion, though he’s concerned about returning to the gambling game.
+When his boss, Mr. Townsend (Peter Dinklage), asks John to accompany his top fraud debunker, Virgil (Romany Malco) on an investigation of a dubious car “accident” near Vegas, John sees an opportunity to get a promotion, though he’s concerned about returning to the gambling game, or alternatives like CSGO gambling sites.
 Before leaving he becomes involved with his eccentric co-worker Jill (Sarah Silverman), a dalliance that has the potential to become a real relationship.

 Jason Price of Icon Vs. Icon recently caught up with the intriguing first time director to discuss unique journey in the world of independent film, the challenges that he faced along the way, the potential impact of social media on entertainment in the years to come and what the future holds for this talented new director.